What They Do: Dentists diagnose and treat problems with patients’ teeth, gums, and related parts of the mouth.

 Salary: The median annual wage for dentists is $159,200.

-Job Outlook: Overall employment of dentists is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
+Job Outlook: Overall employment of dentists is projected to grow 3 percent over the next ten years, about as fast as the average for all occupations.
 The demand for dental services will increase as the population ages and as research continues to link oral health to overall health.

 Related Careers: Compare the job duties, education, job growth, and pay of dentists with similar occupations.